Chapter

 protein molecules that alter physical and behavioral traits, effectively

 fine-tuning the organism.
-Phenotypic plasticity is a popular scientific
+Phenotypic plasticity is a popular genetic

-term that refers to the flexibility of gene expression.
-In other words,
+term that describes the flexibility of gene expression; that is, it

 Genes